4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

   - String function
   - Conversion function

-The article is a hands-on guide to developing built-in scalar functions in OpenMLDB.
-It will not dive into aggregate function development.
+The article is a hands-on guide for built-in scalar functions development in OpenMLDB.
+So we will not dive into aggregate function development here.
 We welcome developers to join our community and help us extend our functions.

 ## Develop and Register Built-In Function

-In this section, we are going to introduce the basic steps to registering built-in functions into the OpenMLDB default library.
+In this section, we are going to introduce the basic steps to implement a C++ built-in function and register it to the OpenMLDB default library.

 ### 1. Develop Built-In C++ Function

 Generally, develepers should implement a C++ function for each SQL function.
 Thus, uses will invoke the C++ function when they call the coresponding function from SQL.

-Built-in C++ function can be designed and implemented as followed:
+Developers need to **take care of the following** rules when developing a function:

 - Function Location